 Issue

-.
-I want its life cycle to be independent of that of the application's Activity
+I have a background Service.
+I want its life cycle to be independent of that of the application's Activitys.

 And yes, I know I have to manually shut the service down manually as a part of the application logic.